 For Stainless Steel or Aluminum: For smooth, high-quality cuts on stainless steel and aluminum, you utilize a mixture of argon and hydrogen.

-How thick can you cut with a plasma cutter?
+How thick can a plasma cutter cut?

 Not all CNC plasma cutters are built the same, however, some can cut through almost 6 inches of steel!

 What designs can the CNC plasma cutter create?